hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 		| properties   | {u'memory_mb': u'73728', u'cpu_arch': u'amd64', u'local_gb': u'70',   |
 		|              | u'cpus': u'12'}                                                       |
 		+--------------+-----------------------------------------------------------------------+
-7.Create port, and enter the MAC address and Node ID  using the following ironic command:
+7.Create the port, and enter the MAC address and node ID  using the following Ironic command:

  		 # ironic create-port -a $MAC -n $NODE_ID

-	The following sample displays the output of above command:
+	The following sample displays the output of theabove command:

 		+-----------+--------------------------------------+
 		| Property  | Value                                |